-For each Object property user can linked to existing instances of rpj (class URI in case of object property) by exploring the link addExisting with WidgetElement for that object property.
+For each Object property we want to present the user with links to existing instances of rpj (class URI in case of an object property) in the Web Form, by creating a list of existing instances that can be explored via a browsing interface.
 To add new value for object property users are provided different types of widget elements on the basis of OWL property restrictions or range class.
-If property pj has range rj and rj has instances defined in ontology then a list box is created for user whole list elements are all the instances of type rj .
-Next, we handled different OWL properties restrictions.
-They are important for two reasons 1) to create satisfiable Abox 2) to convert the graph structure of ontology to tree nature for web forms.
+If property pj has range rj and rj has instances defined in the local ontology then a RaUL ListBox is created for user whole list elements are all the instances of type rj

+Next, we handle different OWL properties restrictions.
+They are important for two reasons 1) to create a satisfiable Abox 2) to convert the graph structure of the ontology to a compatible tree structure for web forms.
 If property pj is owl:inverseOf P, we drop this property because its inverse property has already been handled by algorithm while modeling some previous classs.
 If property is owl:TransitiveProperty or owl:SymmetricProperty then we create a simple textbox to add a new instance of rj .
 We stop processing the properties of range rj to break the loop.
-Further if rj has no property with it or rj is already in map (which means that range for the property is already traversed).
+Further, if rj has no property with it or rj is already in map (which means that range for the property is already traversed).
 We create a textbox.
-At last if there exists some properties whose domain is rj , we create a widgetElement Group or Dynamic Group and add new widgetElements inside it according to the same modelOntologyclass procedure.
+Finally, if there exists some properties whose domain is rj , we create a widgetElement Group or Dynamic Group and add new widgetElements inside it according to the same modelOntologyclass procedure.
 This recurive procedure is called until all the object properties meet some loop termination conditions.

 We have deliberately omitted the logic of owl:FunctionalProperty from algorithm for brevity.
-Users are allowed to add multiple values for a property by pressing a + button with each property if its a non functional property.
-Similarly user can modify a web form for it by eliminating a property from form with '-' sign shown next to '+' button.
+By default, users are allowed to add multiple values for a property by pressing a + button if it is a non functional property which actually results in a change of the Web form model after submission as well as the data provided.
+Similarly a user can modify a web form by eliminating a property from the model with '-' sign shown next to '+' button.

+Visualisation of generated Web form using the RaUL JavaScript library

+The ActiveRaUL Web service can be invoked by any REST client, including, of course, Web browsers.
+However, for HTTP requests beyond the GET and POST requests supported by HTML forms in Web browsers, for example, to submit an arbitrary ontology file (or a reference to one) or for submitting data through an already generated RaUL Web form, our RaUL JavaScript library is required.

+When a developer invokes ActiveRaUL (via the JavaScript library or a RESTful client like curl) to generate a Web form-based user interface for an arbitrary ontology, the service returns a URI to the newly generated user interface.
+When retrieving this URI through a browser, an HTML Web form will be generated that uses the RaUL JavaScript client library for some dynamic behaviour, the parsing and the server communication via HTTP requests.

+Submitting the SSN ontology from our use case to ActiveRaUL yields the user interface shown in figure.
+XYZ.
+User interfaces generated from ontologies involving many classes are divided on a per class basis, whereby a Listbox is created that lets the user choose for which class he wants to create an instance.

+On selecting a class the form elements are displayed based on direct and indirect direct or indirect links to this class specification from its property relations.
+Web forms fields represent different properties that belongs to a particular class and all the properties of range classes.